eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.astro/README.md

 ## Thing Configuration

-A thing requires the geolocation (latitude,longitude[,altitude]) for which the calculation is done.
+All Things require the parameter `geolocation` (as "<latitude>,<longitude>,[<altitude in m>]") for which the calculation is done.
-Optionally, a refresh interval (in seconds) can be defined to also calculate positional data like azimuth and elevation.
+The altitude segment is optional and sharpens results provided by the Radiation group.
-The complementary altitude part of the geolocation parameter is optional and sharpens results provided by the Radiation group.
+Optionally, a refresh `interval` (in seconds) can be defined to also calculate positional data like azimuth and elevation.

 ## Channels